:blur(30))

 Visiting students are able to open a bank account.

-Full year students can get a letter from the Student Information Zone (SIZ) Hub to give to the bank, which confirms their student status at UEA.
-You will need to have completed registration before you are able to receive this letter, so you will not be able to obtain this before you arrive.
+Full year students can get a letter from the Student Information Zone (SIZ) to give to the bank, which confirms their student status at UEA.
+This can only be obtained once you have arrived and completed registration on campus.

 Single semester students can find alternative banking options through online banks.